mattbanderson/mattbanderson.github.io/_posts/2025-11-24-red-river-gorge-backpacking-loop.markdown

 ---

 title: Red River Gorge Backpacking Loop
-date: '2025-11-23 21:15:00'
+date: '2025-11-24 21:35:00'
 ---

 # About The Gorge

-The [Red River Gorge Geological Area](https://www.fs.usda.gov/recarea/dbnf/recreation/recarea/?recid=39458), located in the [Daniel Boone National Forest](https://www.fs.usda.gov/dbnf/) in Kentucky, is known for its rugged  cliffs, natural arches, and abundant recreational opportunities.
+The [Red River Gorge Geological Area](https://www.fs.usda.gov/recarea/dbnf/recreation/recarea/?recid=39458), located in the [Daniel Boone National Forest](https://www.fs.usda.gov/dbnf/) in Kentucky, is known for its natural arches, rugged ridges, sandstone cliffs, and numerous recreational opportunities.

-Though the Red River Gorge is a haven for outdoor enthusiasts today, in the 1960s, the Army Corps of Engineers proposed building a dam on the Red River, which would have flooded the gorge.
+Though the Red River Gorge is a haven for outdoor enthusiasts today, in the 1960s, the Army Corps of Engineers proposed building a dam on the Red River, which would have flooded the Gorge.
 Congress approved the plans and began to appropriate funding.
 Wendell Berry wrote a book called [*The Unforeseen Wilderness*](https://archive.org/details/unforeseenwilder0000berr) in which he advocated for preserving the Gorge.
 After a 20-year battle to preserve the area, the Red River was designated as a [National Wild and Scenic River](https://rivers.gov/river/red) in 1993.

 # Planning

 In 2024, I did an overnight trip on the [Swift Camp Creek Trail](https://mattbanderson.com/red-river-gorge-swift-camp-creek-trail).
 After returning home and reading *The Unforeseen Wilderness*, I decided to plan a longer route to see more of what the Gorge had to offer.

 While the Gorge has a number of named hiking trails, including a section of the [Sheltowee Trace](https://sheltoweetrace.org/trail), most of them are point-to-point trails.
-As I studied maps of the area , my goal was to link up several trails into as close to a loop as I could get.
+As I studied maps of the area, my goal was to link up several trails into as close to a loop as I could get.

 I found several guidebooks useful:
 * *[Hiking Kentucky's Red River Gorge](https://amzn.to/47QGqy2)* by Sean Patrick Hill